ANA MFP Application & Reporting Portal

 Q: How much money does the Fellowship award?

 A: The annual stipend amount varies annually and is contingent on Federal allocations to the program.
 Currently, the maximum annual stipend for doctoral Fellows is $22,000 and $15,000 for masters Fellows, paid directly to the Fellow’s bank account electronically in three installments.
-For the exact amount to be awarded in any given year, please email us at mfp@ana.org.
+Final award amounts are confirmed each year and may change.

 Q: How many Fellowships are awarded each year?